annie2010/Coursers-Data-Scientist-Getting-and-Cleaning-Data/README.md

 ## Description about the script

-- Merges the training and the test sets to create one data set.
+- Merges the train and the test sets to create one data set.
 - Extracts only the measurements on the mean and standard deviation for each measurement.
 - Uses descriptive activity names to name the activities in the data set
 - Appropriately labels the data set with descriptive variable names.